Workers' Compensation Insurance InformationAgency: Licensing and Regulatory Affairs

-You may find out more information about insurance requirements for subcontractors, general contractors and independent contractors in publication WC-PUB-002.
+You may find out more information about employer insurance requirements, including subcontractors, general contractors and independent contractors in publication WC-PUB-002.
 You may obtain a copy of the Notice of Exclusion form (WC-337) by contacting the Workers' Compensation Agency (WCA) at 517-284-8922.

 Purchasing Workers' Compensation Insurance The three types of workers' compensation insurance are:

 1) Private.
 The majority of employers in Michigan obtain workers' compensation coverage through private insurance companies.
 A listing of approved workers' compensation insurance companies can be viewed on the Department of Insurance and Financial Services website.

 3) Group self-insurance.
-This provides an alternative to commercial insurance for those employers unable to qualify for individual self-insured status.
+This provides an alternative to commercial insurance.
 Group self-insured programs are groups of employers in the same industry that pool their workers' compensation premiums for purposes of meeting their obligations under the Workers' Compensation Act.
 These programs are reviewed and approved by the Workers' Compensation Agency annually.
 Click here to view a current listing of group self-insurers.

 The premium rates for workers' compensation insurance are competitively determined.
 These rates are based on the classification of your employees to be covered.
 The classification refers to the type of work the individuals perform.
 Insurance companies establish a premium rate for each classification.
 However, there are often many adjustments to these basis rates.